Home 5 Blogs 5 Selling your value to new customers

 2. Discover your ideal customer

-3. Find consistency in a target audience
+3. Find coherence in a target group

 5. Organize and activate your commerce